greed2411/sports_activities_dataset/README.md

 *Runner up*: Neural Networks (DNN) : 0.85

-### Predicting Patient with signals and activity, The bonus task.
+### Predicting Patient with signals and activity, The bonus task, on actual dataset

 |**Model**                    |**Accuracy**|